eddorre/SublimeERB/README.markdown

-A Port of TextMate's ERB support for Sublime Text 2
+A Port of TextMate's ERB support for Sublime Text 2 (still in progress - see Coming Soon section)

 Usage
 =====